-(b) if the application involves adding particulars of any fixed premises or substituting particulars of any premises with particulars of any fixed premises — $112 for each of the fixed premises the particulars of which are to be added.
+(b) if the application involves adding particulars of any fixed premises or substituting particulars of any premises with particulars of any fixed premises — $116 for each of the fixed premises the particulars of which are to be added.

 [Regulation 12 inserted in Gazette 24 Jun 2008 p.
-2822-3.]
+2822-3; amended in Gazette 23 Jun 2009 p.
+2449.]

 13. Infringement notice offences and penalties